Nekboi262/Behavioral-Determinants-of-Retaliation-in-EuroLeague-Basketball/README.md

 ### Behavioral and Cultural Data

-Country-level behavioral measures were merged with player data using nationality.
+Country-level behavioral measures from the Quarterly Journal of Economics (QJE) dataset, which provides internationally comparable measures of psychological and cultural traits derived from large-scale, cross-country surveys.
+These indicators are conceptually related to Hofstede’s cultural dimensions and capture stable country-level preferences such as patience and negative reciprocity.
+These were merged with player data using nationality.

 The main behavioral variables used in the analysis are: